 The Daily Life of a Caregiver

-Caregiving means waking up early before your loved one and being prepared to get them out of bed and start the day off right.
-The four most important aspects of every caregiver’s day are hygiene, health, diet, and exercise for the loved one.
+Caregiving means waking up early before your loved one and being prepared to get them out of bed to start the day off right.
+The four most important aspects of every caregiver’s day are hygiene, health, diet, and exercise.

-At some point during the Alzheimer’s journey, loved ones will need help with basic daily tasks we take for granted such as bathing, brushing their teeth and getting dressed.
+At some point during the Alzheimer’s journey, your loved one will need help with basic daily tasks we take for granted such as bathing, brushing their teeth and getting dressed.
 The transition to this type of caregiving is difficult for both you and your loved one.
-Sometimes, senior loved ones may be embarrassed or even angry when it comes to you helping them in their showering routine.
-Caregivers must be patient and try to keep their routine similar to what they are used to as possible.
+Sometimes, senior loved ones may be embarrassed or even angry when it comes to you helping them with baths.
+Caregivers must be patient.
+Try to keep their daily routine similar to what they are used to as much as possible.
 Be direct and explain everything you are doing, every step of the way.
 Try not to argue, and speak in a very calm voice.

 The most important thing when it comes to bathing your senior loved one is safety.
 Never leave your senior loved one in the bathroom or shower alone.
 Check the water temperature before they go in.
 Use a rubber bath mat and safety bars in the tub as well as a sturdy shower chair if need be.
 If there is something during the bathing process that they would prefer to do themselves, allow them to (if they are capable of it) but make sure you supervise at all times.
 Their dignity is important to them.

 Dressing a loved one with Alzheimer’s can also be a challenge.
 Let your loved one dress themselves for as long as possible, though they will need more time to get ready in the morning.
 Use this time to make sure that they are choosing weather-appropriate attire.
 If your loved one is having trouble choosing their clothes, you may have to choose items for them.
 Place clothing items in the order that they need to be put on and give dressing instructions verbally if necessary.